 Both medications are highly efficient in the treatment of ADHD.
 They have similar side effects, and their major differences are how often one can take them and their addictive potential.

 While the stimulant may be the most commonly known drug for treating ADHD, there are numerous pharmaceutical alternatives.
 These replacements or substitutes should never be taken without a prescription from a doctor and should be researched by the patient.
 Any drugs similar to Adderall have potential problems.

 Below are Some Commonly Known Substitutes:

-The difference to note when looking at Ritalin vs. Adderall is that Ritalin uses methylphenidate as its key ingredient.
-When comparing methylphenidate vs. Adderall, keep in mind that both are known to be addictive and are used recreationally.
+The difference to note is that Ritalin uses methylphenidate as its key ingredient.
+When comparing methylphenidate with Adderall, keep in mind that both are known to be addictive and are used recreationally.
 However, Ritalin is not an amphetamine, which makes addiction less likely.

-Looking at Concerta vs. Adderall, note that both Concerta and Ritalin drugs use the same active ingredient — methylphenidate.
+Looking at Concerta and Adderall comparison, note that both Concerta and Ritalin drugs use the same active ingredient — methylphenidate.
 The differences between the two drugs come down to strength and dosing frequency.
 Concerta, for example, only comes in extended-release formulas while the other drug has extended and instant release options.